robbestad/performant-design-old/README.md

-# Parallax
+# Responsive App with BareKit

+A HTML app using the CSS framework BareKit and Gulp for workflow.

+## Build

+   Clone the repo.
+   *npm install*
+   *gulp*

+## Workflow

 Do all your work in dev.
+Monitor & build by executing _gulp_.
 Distribute the 'dist' folder

-# Deploy on Heroku
+## Deploy on Heroku

 Add the following buildpack: